hoangduytran/blender-manual/manual/animation/armatures/bones/properties/display.rst

    particular armature object.
 It is only available in Pose mode.
 If there are multiple armature Objects that share the same Armature data-block, they each can have unique pose bone colors.

+   Copy Bone Color to Selected
+      Copy the bone color of the :term`Active` bone to all selected bones.

 .. _bpy.types.BoneColor: